mthh/classif/README.md

 extern crate classif;
 ```

-The API documentation of this library can be found at xxx.
+The API documentation of this library can be found at (https://docs.rs/classif](https://docs.rs/classif).

 ## License